Going Back to School for a Career Change

 Create a Culture of Better Decision-Making

-Designed for individuals and teams in any organization, this Harvard Online course, taught by preeminent Harvard Professor Mahzarin Banaji, explores the science underlying implicit bias to allow better decisions in life and at work.
+Designed for individuals and teams in any organization, this Harvard Online course, taught by preeminent Harvard Professor Mahzarin Banaji, explores the science underlying hidden bias to allow better decisions in life and at work.

 Your Instructor